go-sphere/entc-extensions/README.md

 ## autoproto

 `autoproto` wraps the standard `entproto` pipeline so you get generated protobuf definitions without manually decorating every schema.
-It consists of three cooperating parts:

-- **Extension** – `autoproto.NewAutoProtoExtension` fixes the in-memory `entc` graph, injects sensible defaults (field numbering, proto3 optional handling, enum conversions), and prints `.proto` files via `entproto` once the Ent graph is generated.
-- **Mapper generator** – `autoproto/mapper` produces one file per entity that converts between Ent structs and the Go types produced by `protoc`/`buf`.
-- **Bind generator** – `autoproto/bind` emits helpers that populate Ent mutations (`*Create`, `*Update`, etc.) from protobuf messages.
+It also ships Go code generators (under `autoproto/gen`) to keep Ent models and protobuf stubs in sync.

 ### Installation